stellarscripts/stellar_firma_transcripts/_posts/2019-07-26-stellarfirma-s1bloopers.md

 #### TIM

 Yeah.
 Tim on the other hand.
+Look--

 #### JENNY